Tomah Hearing Loss Prevention Outreach

 This team of two audiology clinical professors (audiologists) and audiology graduate students talks with tractor pull attendees, participants, and workers about healthy hearing habits and distributes hearing protection at this very loud event.

-This program accomplishes two goals by attending this annual event:
+This program accomplishes two goals:

-- Give an immediate means of hearing protection
+- Give an immediate means of hearing protection (earplugs) to people at risk for hearing loss simply by attending the event

 Program staff also informed the tractor pull attendees on the cumulative nature of hearing and the precautions one should take to protect hearing, even at an older age, to prevent further damage.